rayanfam/rayanfam.github.io/_posts/2018-10-05-hypervisor-from-scratch-part-4.md

 - Bits 31:22 of the linear address select an entry in the guest page directory located at the guest-physical address in CR3.
 The guest-physical address of the guest page-directory entry (PDE) is translated through EPT to determine the guest PDE's physical address.
 - Bits 21:12 of the linear address select an entry in the guest page table located at the guest-physical address in the guest PDE.
 The guest-physical address of the guest page-table entry (PTE) is translated through EPT to determine the guest PTE's physical address.
 - Bits 11:0 of the linear address is the offset in the page frame located at the guest-physical address in the guest PTE.
-The guest physical address determined by this offset is translated through EPT to determine the physical address to which the original linear address translates.
+The guest's physical address determined by this offset is translated through EPT to select the physical address to which the original linear address translates.

-Note that PAE stands for **P**hysical **A**ddress **E**xtension which is a memory management feature for the x86 architecture that extends the address space and PSE stands for **P**age **S**ize **E**xtension that refers to a feature of x86 processors that allows for pages larger than the traditional 4 KiB size.
+Note that PAE stands for **P**hysical **A**ddress **E**xtension, which is a memory management feature for the x86 architecture that extends the address space, and PSE stands for **P**age **S**ize **E**xtension that refers to a feature of x86 processors that allows for pages larger than the standard 4 KiB size.

 In addition to translating a guest-physical address to a host physical address, EPT specifies the privileges that software is allowed when accessing the address.
 Attempts at disallowed accesses are called **EPT violations** and cause **VM-exits**.

-Keep in mind that address **never** translates through EPT, when there is no access.
+Keep in mind that address **never** translates through EPT when there is no access.
 That your guest-physical address is never used until there is access (Read or Write) to that location in memory.

 ### **Implementing Extended Page Table (EPT)**

 Now that we know some basics, let's implement what we've learned before.
-Based on Intel manual we should write (VMWRITE) EPTP or Extended-Page-Table Pointer to the VMCS.
-The EPTP structure described below.
+Based on the Intel manual, we should write (VMWRITE) EPTP or Extended-Page-Table Pointer to the VMCS.
+The EPTP structure is described below.

 ![Extended-Page-Table Pointer](../../assets/images/EPTP-structure.png)